 SIX operates the principal equity exchange in Switzerland.
-As at 31 December 2016, the market capitalisation of all SIX-listed shares of issuers domiciled in Switzerland and Liechtenstein was approximately 1.4 trillion Swiss francs.
-As previously noted, at 31 May 2017, 259 companies were listed on SIX.
+As of 31 December 2017, the market capitalisation of all SIX-listed shares of issuers domiciled in Switzerland and Liechtenstein was approximately 1.6 trillion francs.
+As previously noted, as of 31 May 2018, 259 companies were listed on SIX.

 The only other equity exchange in Switzerland is BX.
 The BX is much smaller than SIX and mainly targets small and medium-sized Swiss enterprises.
-As of 31 May 2017, 17 companies were listed on the BX.
+As of 31 May 2018, 21 companies were listed on the BX.